auerswal/bnas2018/hw1-the_lab/README.md

 ![half lab topology](half_lab.png)

-The virtual lab is connected to my GNU/Linux laptop via two bridges, that connect to tap devices which connect to router interfaces.
+The virtual lab is connected to my GNU/Linux laptop via two bridges that connect to tap devices which connect to router interfaces.
 The first bridge, `brOOB`, is used to connect one interface of each router and the laptop to a shared Ethernet segment.
-This allows easy connectivity to the routers to provision a MPLS transport network, as could be done when staging new routers.
+This allows easy connectivity to the routers to provision an MPLS transport network, as could be done when staging new routers.
 After the infrastructure is available, `brPE1` connects the laptop and the PE1 router.
 The PE1 router then provides in-band connectivity to the loopback interfaces of all routers, which